andrxu/crs/README.md

 # crs
-Cordova based Mobile App for Chinese Radio Seattle
+- a Cordova based Mobile App for Chinese Radio Seattle
-### Screenshots
+### Screenshot
 ![](screenshots/screen.jpeg)

 ### How to build